crowd-studio/circulartimer/README.md

 ```
 - (BOOL)isRunning;
 ```
-Indicates if the CircleTimer is currently running.
+Indicates if the CircularTimer is currently running.

 ```
 - (BOOL)willRun;
 ```
-Indicates if the CircleTimer will run (in other words, if the current time is smaller than the CircleTimer `finalDate`).
+Indicates if the CircularTimer will run (in other words, if the current time is smaller than the CircularTimer `finalDate`).

 ```
 - (void)stop;
 ```
-Stops the CircleTimer.
+Stops the CircularTimer.

 ```
 - (NSTimeInterval)intervalLength;